1fge/open-supreme/README.md

 ## Important Information
 1. This bot will fail while pooky is enabled as it has no pooky workaround.
+2. *Open Supreme* only works in the U.S. Other regions may be added later.
-2. I haven't implemented proxy support.
+3. I haven't implemented proxy support.
 This will *probably* get added
-3. Try to be case-sensitive for categories, and for tops and sweaters use ***'Tops/Sweaters'***
+4. Try to be case-sensitive for categories, and for tops and sweaters use ***'Tops/Sweaters'***
-4. Color names must be exact matches otherwise the program won't find your item (not case-sensitive)
+5. Color names must be exact matches otherwise the program won't find your item (not case-sensitive)
-5. For items that don't have sizes, enter ***'N/A'*** for size
+6. For items that don't have sizes, enter ***'N/A'*** for size
-6. If you want an extra-large item, enter ***'XLarge'***
+7. If you want an extra-large item, enter ***'XLarge'***